CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Method

-Through system prompt design, we assign distinct roles and responsibilities to each LLM, inform them of the collaboration process, convey knowledge about different search spaces and architectural representations, and provide guidance on output formats.
-Simultaneously, to avoid prior knowledge contamination, our prompts prevent the transmission of any explicit information about search spaces.
-Our full algorithm is described in \Algref{alg:collm-nas-alg}.
+Through system prompt design, we assign distinct roles and responsibilities to each LLM, inform them of the collaboration process, and convey knowledge about different search spaces and architectural representations.
+Similarly, to prevent knowledge contamination, we avoid transmitting explicit search space information in our prompts.
+Detailed examples of prompts and responses are shown in Appendix E. Our search workflow is described in \cref{alg:collm-nas-alg}.
 Through this collaborative approach, \ours~intelligently navigates search spaces and efficiently identifies high-performing architectures.